levisstrauss/Product-project/README.md

 --------
     - Functionalities:
       The backend and the front end are completely separated and communicate via an API call.
-      The image upload by the user is first sent to firebase storage and then the link is sent back to be rendered in the frontend via API call.
+      The image upload by the user is first sent to Firebase storage and then the link is sent back to be rendered in the frontend via API call.